section-engineering-education/engineering-education/content/articles/integrating-firestore-in-android-kotlin/index.md

 Modern apps are expected to run smoothly and offer the best possible user experience and that's exactly what Firestore brings us.
 In this article, we'll learn how Firestore can be used in an Android app using the Kotlin programming language.

 ### Tutorial Prerequisites
-To follow through with this article, you'll need have a basic experience in:
+To follow through this article, you'll need to have a basic experience in:

 - Using Kotlin.
 - General usage of [Android Studio](https://developer.android.com/studio)